 It sounds awkward.
 But the tenant sees the rental unit as a home.
 While this is true, there are boundaries and rights that the landlord, as well as the tenant, enjoys.
-The times when the landlord is allowed to enter a property is outlined in the Landlord’s Right of Entry into a Rental Unit.
+The times when the landlord is allowed to enter a property are outlined in the Landlord’s Right of Entry into a Rental Unit.

-This post takes a closer look at the situation when the tenant is not giving access and seeks to answer the following question: “In what instances is the tenant required to give the landlord access to the premise?”
+This post takes a closer look at the situation when the tenant is not given access and seeks to answer the following question: “In what instances is the tenant required to give the landlord access to the premise?”

-What are the Tenants Rights?
+What are the Tenant’s Rights?

 Before exploring the situations when the landlord is allowed by law to enter the property, it is important to start by checking out the rights of the tenant.